griffeth-barker/griffeth-barker.github.io/_posts/2025-12-31-self-contained-sqlite-database-in-powershell-script.md

 ```

 Interesting!
 So we can store and access text very easily.
 So my next thought was, what else can we put in an alternate data stream?
 I decided to start working with a `.ps1` file, simply because I figured it might be useful later and I'm prone to creating PowerShell scripts.

+> ⚠️  **WARNING**: This is for educational purposes only.
+It should not be considered production-ready, best-practice, etc. You should fully understand code before you run it on your system, and you should have authorization to run code on your system.
+The contents of this post and associated repository may trigger endpoint protection and antivirus, though the contents as published are not malicious.
+This little experiment uses SQLite, which is not affliated with me nor this project, and can be obtained from their [website](https://sqlite.org/index.html).

 ## Storing an application
 For whatever reason, I opted to shove an application into an ADS of my PowerShell script file.
 So I made an attempt at encoding it.
 Turns out the Windows clipboard and some text editors really don't like when you have a few million characters in a single copy/paste action.
 I opted to have a build script that would generate the actual script that would contain the SQLite executable, which would avoid me needing to copy and paste the massive Base64-encoded string.